-- 2 Work in pairs.
+- Work in pairs.
 Look at the photo and answer the questions about flamingos.
-If you don't know an answer, then guess. - 1 Where do flamingos live? - 2 Why are they pink? - 3 Why do they live in large flocks (groups)? - 3 1.2 Listen to an excerpt from a podcast.
-What did the researchers discover about flamingos? - 4 ●1.3 When English is spoken quickly, words are often merged or joined together.
+If you don't know an answer, then guess. - 1 Where do flamingos live? - 2 Why are they pink? - 3 Why do they live in large flocks (groups)? - 4 What kind of personality do they have? - 3 1.2 Listen to an extract from a radio programme.
+What is surprising about these animals? - 4 1.3 When English is spoken quickly, words are often merged or joined together.
 Listen and notice how the speaker says these expressions.

-go even further if it could be can aid survival to name just a few
+go even further that's to say in much the same way if it could be can aid survival to name just a few

-- 5 1.2 Listen to the podcast again and answer the questions in pairs. - 1 What did we already know about animals' behavior toward other animals in their group? - 2 How does the speaker define "making friends" in this case? - 3 What two personality types did McCully identify among flamingos? - 4 What conclusion did Paul Rose come to about the reason for animal friendships?
+- 5 1.2 Listen to the radio programme again and answer the questions. - 1 What did we already know about animals' behaviour towards other animals in their group? - 2 How does the speaker define 'making friends' in this case? - 3 What two personality types did McCully identify among flamingos? - 4 What conclusion did Paul Rose come to about the reason for animal friendships?

-Grammar present tenses: simple, continuous, and perfect
+Grammar present tenses: simple, continuous and perfect